DUI Consequences for a Pilot

 Do I Have to Disclose an Administrative Action?

-Most of the time, a DUI arrest will also result in an administrative action to suspend your driver’s license.
+A DUI arrest will often result in an administrative action to suspend your driver’s license immediately after the arrest.
 The arresting officer will take the driver’s license on the spot and give you a DUI citation that acts as your notice of the administrative suspension.

 So if the law enforcement officer took your driver’s license and gave you notice that a suspension was triggered, then it counts as the type of administrative action that must be reported to the FAA, Civil Aviation Security Division (AMC-700) not later than 60 days after the action was taken (which is usually 60 days after the DUI arrest).